Chocolate Crinkle Cookies

 The cookies will stay good at room temperature in an airtight container up to 4 days.
 If you want to keep them longer, store them in the freezer.

-Or portion out dough balls and place them on a sheet pan lined with wax paper in the freezer.
+Your other option is to portion out dough balls and place them on a sheet pan lined with wax paper in the freezer.
 Once they are solid, you can store them together in a single container.
 Before you are planning to bake the frozen balls, let them sit in the fridge for 30 minutes to 1 hour.
 Then roll them in confectioners’ sugar and bake them.

 Keep the dough chilled as you are working with it.
 The dough is soft and a little tacky.
 When you are scooping it out, rolling it and baking, put the dough bowl back in the fridge to stay cool.
 Baking cold dough will prevent the cookies from spreading too much.